-Literary scholars today write about The Harlot’s Progress.
+Literary scholars today write about a type of plot known as The Harlot’s Progress.
 This is a narrative archetype — a type of story — which still gets written today, though in different form.
 In the 18th century the story of the ‘harlot’ who did immoral sex things for money then died would have been very familiar to anyone living in the West.
 The story was everywhere, in art, in literature, in newspapers, and in the way people talked about women.

 Many of the following notes are from Chastity and Transgression in Women’s Writing 1792-1897: Interrupting the Harlot’s Progress by Roxanne Eberle, 2002.